rapiddweller/rapiddweller-benerator-ce/docs/scripting.md

 * jar: java library files with a configured main-class

-* ben: DatabeneScript, which is the default script language
+* ben: rapiddwellerScript, which is the default script language

 * ftl: FreeMarker